Samir "Sam" Kulkarni

 Latha “LG”:

-Sam: Yea, I remember the story, really crazy … What's the latest?
+Sam: Yea, I remember seeing something in a WhatApp group about this story, really crazy … What's the latest?

 Manu: